-For all who love the Narnia books, we cannot help but see Lewis' rich theology coming to life in the characters and conversations of these books.
-One might be tempted to think that Lewis scripted the "message" he wanted to communicate in each book — or even in the series as a whole — before he was writing.
+For all who love the Narnia books, we cannot help but see Lewis’ rich theology coming to life in the characters and conversations of these books.
+One might be tempted to think that Lewis produced art with a message, that he scripted the message he wanted to communicate in each book — or even in the series as a whole — before he was writing.
 But this was not the case:

 “Some people seem to think that I began by asking myself how I could say something about Christianity to children; then fixed on the fairy tale as an instrument; then collected the information about child psychology and decided what age group I’d write for; then drew up a list of basic Christian truths and hammered out ‘allegories’ to embody them.
 This is all pure moonshine.
 I couldn’t write in that way at all.”